siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-njs-unit/overview.md

 # Njs-Unit - Overview

-The Njs-Unit plugin provides for integration with a Njs-Unit server.
-Data is uploaded to the IBM DevOps Velocity server using an HTTP Post request.
+The Njs-Unit plugin helps you to upload the unit test results data to the IBM DevOps Velocity server using an HTTP Post request.

 ## Versions